The Two Man Gentlemen Band: Career

 Andy Bean and Fuller Condon began as a full-time busking act in New York City's Central Park and the surrounding area in 2005.
 Their first album, Two Man Gentlemen Band, was released the same year.
 In 2007, the Gentlemen went on their first tour, and have since toured throughout the United States, United Kingdom, and Europe hit the road for their first tour, and have been touring around the world since, having opened for Willie Nelson and Bob Dylan.

-In 2013, Andy Bean of Two Man Gentlemen Band became the music composer for the Disney cartoon series, "Wander Over Yonder".
+In 2013, Andy Bean of the Two Man Gentlemen Band became the music composer for the Disney cartoon series Wander Over Yonder.
 The main title theme song for the series is performed by The Two Man Gentlemen Band.
-Another widely-known song by the band is "Me, I Get High on Reefer", done in the style of Cab Calloway.
+Another widely-known song by the band is "Me, I Get High on Reefer".

 The Gentlemen, Andy and Fuller, have relocated to Los Angeles, CA and Charleston, SC, respectively, but continue to work and tour together.